Assortment Optimization under the Decision Forest Model

-Intuitively, this algorithm progresses through the leaves in order of their revenue $r_{t,\ell}$, and sets the $y_{t,\ell}$ variable of each leaf $\ell$ to the highest it can be set to without violating constraints~\eqref{prob:LeafMIO_sub_primal_left} and \eqref{prob:LeafMIO_sub_primal_right}, while also ensuring that $\sum_{\ell} y_{t,\ell} \leq 1$.
-At each stage of the algorithm, the algorithm keeps track of which constraints become tight through the event set $\Ecal$.
-If the constraint~\eqref{prob:LeafMIO_sub_primal_left} becomes tight for a particular split-leaf pair $(s,\ell)$, we say that an $A_{s,\ell}$ event has occurred, and we add $A_{s,\ell}$ to $\Ecal$.
-Similarly, if constraint~\eqref{prob:LeafMIO_sub_primal_right} becomes tight for $(s,\ell)$, we say that a $B_{s,\ell}$ event has occurred and add $B_{s,\ell}$ to $\Ecal$.
-(In the case of a tie, that is, when there is more than one split $s$ which attains the minimum on line 13 or 17, we choose the split arbitrarily.)
-If the constraint~\eqref{prob:LeafMIO_sub_primal_unitsum} holds, then we say that a $C$ event has occurred, and we terminate the algorithm, as all the remaining $y_{t,\ell}$ variables cannot be set to anything other than zero.
-In addition to the events in $\Ecal$, we also keep track of which $y_{t,\ell}$ variable was being modified when each event in $\Ecal$ occurred; this is done through the function $f$.
-We note that both $\Ecal$ and $f$ are not essential for the primal algorithm, but they become important for the dual algorithm (to be defined as Algorithm~\ref{algorithm:LeafMIO_dual_greedy} below), in order to determine the corresponding dual solution.
+\YCRF{We present a greedy algorithm for solving problem~\eqref{prob:SplitMIO_sub_primal}, with implementation details given in Section~\ref{subsec-appendix:greedy-implementation} of the appendix.
+Intuitively, the greedy algorithm progresses through the leaves from highest to lowest revenue, and sets the $y_{t,\ell}$ variable of each leaf $\ell$ to the highest value it can be set to without violating the left and right split constraints~\eqref{prob:SplitMIO_sub_primal_left} and \eqref{prob:SplitMIO_sub_primal_right} and without violating the constraint $\sum_{\ell \in \leaves(t)} y_{t,\ell} \leq 1$.
+At each iteration, the algorithm additionally keeps track of which constraint became tight through the event set $\Ecal$.
+An $A_s$ event indicates that the left split constraint~\eqref{prob:SplitMIO_sub_primal_left} for split $s$ became tight; a $B_s$ event indicates that the right split constraint~\eqref{prob:SplitMIO_sub_primal_right} for split $s$ became tight; and a $C$ event indicates that the constraint $\sum_{\ell \in \leaves(t)} y_{t,\ell} \leq 1$ became tight.
+When a $C$ event is not triggered, we look for the split which has the least remaining capacity.
+In the case that the $\arg \min$ is not unique and there are two or more splits that are tied, we break ties by choosing the split $s$ with the lowest depth.
+We also define a function $f$ to keep track of which leaf $\ell$ was being checked when an $A_s$ / $B_s$ / $C$ event occurred.
+We note that both $\Ecal$ and $f$ are not needed to find the primal solution, but they are essential to determining the dual solution in the dual procedure (Algorithm~\ref{algorithm:SplitMIO_dual_greedy}, which we will define shortly).
+We provide the implementation details of the greedy algorithm in Section~\ref{subsec-appendix:greedy-implementation}.}